psuar92/journal-app/README.md

 # JournalApp

 ## Overview
 JournalApp is a React-based application designed to help users maintain a personal journal.
-Currently, the project includes the design husk, with functionality implementation in progress.
+Currently, the project includes the design skeleton, with functionality implementation in progress.

 ## Features
 - [ ] User authentication